Liliyana Natsir: 2010: Three different partners

 Natsir started the 2010 season in the Malaysia Open with her partner Nova Widianto.
-Unfortunately, they suffered a shocking defeat in the first round to Ko Sung-hyun and Ha Jung-eun.
+Unfortunately, they suffered a defeat in the first round to Ko Sung-hyun and Ha Jung-eun.
 They were later able to improve their performance by reaching the final in the All England Open.
-Faced Zhang Nan and Zhao Yunlei, they lost the match in three close games.
+Faced Zhang Nan and Zhao Yunlei, they lost the match in three games.
 Natsir tried partnership with Devin Lahardi Fitriawan, which according to national coach, Richard Mainaky, Fitriawan was able to equal Natsir's abilities.
-Their debut looks quite good, where they are able to reach the semi-finals in the Asian Championships.
-Back in pairs with Widianto, they then progressed to the Singapore Open final, but was defeated by Thomas Laybourn and Kamilla Rytter Juhl.
-This was for the third time in a row, they were beaten by this Danish pair.
-At the home soil Indonesia Open, Natsir and Widianto lost the semi-finals match to Robert Mateusiak and Nadieżda Zięba of Poland.
+They reached the semi-finals in the Asian Championships.
+Back in pairs with Widianto, they progressed to the Singapore Open final, but were defeated by Thomas Laybourn and Kamilla Rytter Juhl.
+This was for the third time in a row they were beaten by this Danish pair.
+At the Indonesia Open, Natsir and Widianto lost the semi-finals match to Robert Mateusiak and Nadieżda Zięba of Poland.
 Together with Fitriawan, she won the Malaysia Grand Prix Gold title beating Thai veterans Sudket Prapakamol and Saralee Thungthongkam in the final.

-In July 2010, to produce a pair with strong chemistry, Mainaky then tried to pair Natsir with youngster Tontowi Ahmad.
+In July 2010 Mainaky tried to pair Natsir with youngster Tontowi Ahmad.
 Their debut produced positive results as they won the Macau Open, beating Hendra Aprida Gunawan and Vita Marissa in the final.
 A week later, Natsir and Ahmad lost to Gunawan and Marissa in the final of the Chinese Taipei Open in a close rubber games.
 Competing as the top seeds in the BWF World Championships, Natsir and Widianto were stopped in the quarter-finals to Zheng Bo and Ma Jin.
 This was the third consecutive defeat experienced by the pair to Zheng and Ma.
 In their last two tournaments, Natsir and Widianto were defeated by Chinese pairs Xu Chen and Yu Yang in the quarter-finals of the China Masters and to Zhang Nan and Zhao Yunlei in the second round of the Japan Open.
-Natsir and Widianto partnership officially split in September 2010.
+Natsir and Widianto partnership split in September 2010.
 In total, Widianto and Natsir had clinched two World Championship gold medals and 14 titles all together, and were still at world #1 when the decision was announced.
 In October, Natsir and Ahmad won a Grand Prix Gold title in Samarinda, Indonesia, over an independent pair Markis Kido and Lita Nurlita.
 Unfortunately, in their debut at the Asian Games, they were beaten by 5th seeds from Chinese Taipei Chen Hung-ling and Cheng Wen-hsing in the second round in straight games.